H.R. 1189: National Plan for Epilepsy Act

 Families managing uncontrolled seizures

-The bill’s findings cite that more than 30% of people with epilepsy live with uncontrolled seizures, and that 53% of those individuals live in households earning less than $25,000 a year.
-A coordinated federal plan could shape future recommendations on access, care gaps, and family costs.
+The bill's findings cite that more than 30% of people with epilepsy live with uncontrolled seizures, and that 53% of those individuals live in households earning under $25,000 a year.
+The plan must recommend ways to reduce the financial impact and eliminate care disparities.

 Clinicians and researchers

-Doctors, specialists, and biomedical researchers would get formal representation on the advisory council, with a built-in process for pushing federal agencies to align research priorities and report what they are funding.
+Doctors and biomedical researchers get formal representation on the council.
+The bill also pushes federal agencies to align research priorities and report publicly on what they're funding, instead of working in parallel silos.

 Who is affected by H.R.
 1189?